-the human path has been a story of physical survival. with the accumulation of surplus wealth since the middle ages, humanity has been largely coerced into a role as competitive economic individuals and societies. now at the apex of a barbarian competitive way of life, we stand at a crossroads of extinction due to our blindness. if we do not realize our true human and spiritual essence we are doomed to self-destruction: that life can and should be a cooperation in an interdependent worldwide family, where we are part of, not separate from, nature, caretaking it, rather than controlling it for ego-driven self-gain in a styrofoam narcissistic disposable society.
+the human path has been a story of physical survival. with the accumulation of surplus wealth since the middle ages, humanity has been largely coerced by the rich and powerful few into a role as competitive economic individuals and societies, resulting in the poisoning of the planet and its peoples over the last millennium. now at the depths of a barbarian competitive way of life, we stand at a crossroads of extinction due to our blindness. if we do not realize our true human and spiritual essence we are doomed to self-destruction: that life can and should be a cooperation in an interdependent worldwide family, where we are part of, not separate from, nature, caretaking it, rather than controlling it for ego-driven self-gain in a styrofoam narcissistic disposable society.

-the historical reality of 600 years of colonial and neo-colonial penetration has made our planet into a grand prison where people are herded into geographical and psychological cells, a wall street garage sale, with everything available to the highest bidder – and money, spectacle, television, media, and technology as the new gods. the result is a twenty-first century psycho-economic totalitarianism and techno-centrism arising from the ‘information revolution,’ just as the american robber baron abuses were spawned by the seventeenth- and eighteenth-century industrial revolution. the ill-named american dream is in effect the world’s nightmare, a walt disney snake oil sideshow, lying to us about the reality of history and of our time. yet time and space do not alter truth: we are all responsible for each other, and what happens in a boardroom in new york or a government office in washington, tokyo, or paris affects someone’s life in tanzania, yesterday, today, and tomorrow.
+the historical reality of over 600 years of colonial and neo-colonial penetration has made our planet into a grand prison where people are herded into geographical and psychological cells, a wall street garage sale, with everything available to the highest bidder – and money, spectacle, television, media, and technology as the new gods. the result is a twenty-first century psycho-economic totalitarianism and techno-centrism arising from the ‘information revolution,’ just as the american robber baron abuses were spawned by the eighteenth- and nineteenth-century industrial revolution. the historic and continuing consequences and collateral damage from the ill-named american dream is in effect the world’s nightmare, a walt disney snake-oil medicine sideshow, lying to us about the reality of history and of our time. yet time and space do not alter truth: we are all responsible for each other, and what happens in a boardroom in new york or a government office in washington, tokyo, or paris affects someone’s life in tanzania, yesterday, today, and tomorrow.

-history has so far been kind; since world war two we have had the ability to wipe life off the earth, and have avoided that spectre. if we do not change we will destroy all that is living on this planet through environmental, nuclear, radioactive, chemical, biological, mental, and emotional holocaust.
+history has so far been kind; since world war two we have had the ability to extinguish life on earth, and have avoided that specter. if we do not change we will destroy all that is living on this planet through environmental, nuclear, radioactive, chemical, biological, mental, and emotional holocaust.

 i am an egalitarian. i believe in the equality of all peoples and value of all cultures and their artistic expression. political equality means nothing without economic, social, and cultural equality. in my view, self-interest and greed is not a valid motivation for work or activity. part of the necessary change is in consciousness: from acting for profit, other material reward, or ego to doing meaningful things for their own sake or for the sake of others. property necessary for survival and lifework is at most a temporary custodianship, as many native americans believe. excess property and control is theft.

-real freedom and equality come not with theoretical abstract ‘freedoms,’ such as voting when there is no real choice, or self-centered market purchasing power, but rather with the knowledge that all people have adequate food, clothing, shelter, health care, education, meaningful work and life activities, including expression through the arts, whether by performance or enjoyment.
+real freedom and equality come not with theoretical abstract ‘freedoms,’ such as voting when there is no real choice, status, or self-centered market purchasing power, acquisition options, and material possessions, but rather with the knowledge that all people have adequate food, clothing, shelter, health care, education, meaningful work and life activities, including expression through the arts, whether by performance or enjoyment.

 to these ends i have dedicated my life and music, and my colleagues, musical and social, share this outlook.

-my music is inspired by the spirit of world cultures voiced through an african american idiom, as a symbol of the equality and worth of all peoples. as trumpeter dizzy gillespie said, ‘we are all different branches of the same tree, each with its own unique and beautiful fruit.’
+my music is inspired by the spirit of world cultures voiced through the medium of creative music in the african american tradition, as a symbol of the equality and worth of all peoples. as trumpeter dizzy gillespie said, ‘we are all different branches of the same tree, each with its own unique and beautiful fruit.’